ouarez/acosys/about/leadership.md

-      She is a co-founder of Acosys Consulting Services Inc., which leverages an entrepreneurial business model to pursue a social mission for Aboriginal Inclusion and Capacity Building at the professional level.
+      She is a co-founder of Acosys Consulting Services Inc., which leverages an entrepreneurial business model to pursue a social mission for Indigenous Inclusion and Capacity Building at the professional level.
 Acosys provides professional consulting services, primarily in the three sectors of business solutions, technology integration and talent management.